Triamus/triamus.github.io/content/post/2017-09-22-install-spark-on-windows.md

 ![Bash PySpark Initial Test](/post/img/2017-09-22-install-spark-on-windows/bash_pyspark_initial_test.PNG)

 In case you want to work with a different Python version, adjust respective Bash configuration file to export the environment variable (see line below).
-In our case, we use Python3.4 and define it in the `.profile` file in the Bash home firectory (`~`).
+In our case, we use Python3.4 and define it in the `.profile` file in the Bash home directory (`~`).

 ```
 export PYSPARK_PYTHON=python3.4